 Darien is a medium-sized city located in the state of Illinois.
-With a population of 22,061 people and seven constituent neighborhoods, Darien is the 110th largest community in Illinois.
+With a population of 22,011 people and five constituent neighborhoods, Darien is the 109th largest community in Illinois.

-Darien is a decidedly white-collar city, with fully 86.67% of the workforce employed in white-collar jobs, well above the national average.
+Darien is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Darien is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Darien who work in office and administrative support (14.05%), sales jobs (13.59%), and management occupations (13.22%).
+There are especially a lot of people living in Darien who work in sales jobs (14.00%), management occupations (12.96%), and office and administrative support (11.56%).

 Also of interest is that Darien has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Darien in 2010 was $45,241, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $180,964 for a family of four.
-However, Darien contains both very wealthy and poor people as well.
+The per capita income in Darien in 2018 was $49,892, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $199,568 for a family of four.

 Darien is a very ethnically-diverse city.
 The people who call Darien home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Darien residents report their race to be White, followed by Asian.
-Important ancestries of people in Darien include German, Polish, Irish, Italian, and English.
+Important ancestries of people in Darien include Polish, German, Italian, Irish, and Czech.

 The most common language spoken in Darien is English.
 Other important languages spoken here include Langs. of India and Spanish.